dwillis/systems-for-reporting/outline.md

 * Jan.
 19 - Data, structured and unstructured
 * Jan.
 24 - Summarizing data using spreadsheets
 * Jan.
 26 - Summarizing data using spreadsheets
 * Jan.
-31 - Finding and Storing Data
+31 - Finding Data
 * Feb.
 2 - Importing and data formats
 * Feb.
-7 - Putting Data on the Web
+7 - Databases and SQL
 * Feb.
-9 - Putting Data on the Web
+9 - More SQL
 * Feb.
 14 - The command line and Python
 * Feb.
 16 - The command line and Python
 * Feb.
 21 - More Python & CSVkit
 * Feb.
 23 - Converting & cleaning data and Agate
 * Feb.
 28 - Converting & cleaning data and Agate
 * March 2 - NICAR CONFERENCE - Guest Speaker TBD
-* March 7 - Databases and SQL
+* March 7 - Putting Data on the Web
-* March 9 - More SQL
+* March 9 - Putting Data on the Web
 * March 14 - NO CLASS (SPRING BREAK)
 * March 16 - NO CLASS (SPRING BREAK)
 * March 21 - Scraping